Deltares-research/HydroFlows/docs/user_guide/workflow/execute_workflow.rst

     # repeat the dryrun
     wf.dryrun()

-The workflow is executed by calling the :meth:`~hydroflows.workflow.Workflow.run` method.
+The workflow is executed by calling the :meth:`~workflowpy.Workflow.run` method.
 Different instances of methods under one rule (i.e., for repeat :term:`wildcards`) can be run in parallel using the `max_workers` argument.

 .. ipython:: python